 - Acupuncture.
 Though acupuncture has less evidence than meditation, it can be helpful in lowering stress in the body, providing a detoxifying effect and lowering anxiety.
 It may also be used to control cravings, among other benefits.

 - Animal-assisted therapy.
 Pets are known to lower a person’s anxiety and stress level while also giving a person in recovery someone else to care about.
 The person learns to nurture another being and cultivate a sense of what it means to give and receive unconditional love.

 Other things which may be therapeutic are also water therapy, swimming, creative hobbies like art or writing and horticultural therapy including gardening.
 The idea is to cultivate something with one’s own hands and watch it grow.
 This provides a sense of structure, preparation, waiting and then the final product appears.
 Along the way, a person can release stress, anxiety or worries about what the future holds in recovery and just focus on the present moment.

-Addiction is a disease which affects men and women and young people.
+Addiction is a disease that affects men and women and young people.
 Finding the right treatment program can be difficult but Hired Power can help.
 We will assist you with resources and information about what would best suit your individual situation.
-Call us to get started.
+Call us at 800.910.9299 to get started.